applicaster-plugins/TestPushTopics/README.md

-# DataProtectionScreen-RN
+# TestPushTopics

-React Native app for displaying AMS notifications center screen
+React Native plugin for displaying push notifications topic screen

 ## Description

-This plugin is used to display notification controls for AMS app
+This plugin is used to display notification controls for testing registration for push topics with different push providers.

 ## Installation